 Big Brother Instinct: Deconstructed, then Re-constructed, through the main story.
 Played Straight in the Character Quests where he's the "Responsible Elder Sibling" of the group, and usually the one to take charge whenever Will's not around.

 Bystander Syndrome: Early-on, if it doesn't involve himself or Shirley, he doesn't care.
 He gets heavily called out on this, and eventually gets better.

-Character Development: His development is pretty much the most noticeable one.
+Character Development: His development is the most noticeable one.
 He goes from a cold and hot-blooded young boy who only thought of Stella, Shirley and himself to a level-headed young man who thinks of everyone and smiles more often.

-Chaste Hero: Shirley and Chloe both have crushes on him, though the only girl he was ever romantically interested in was Stella, who is dead.Stealthily subverted at the beginning of Will's quest, which contains an oblique reference that maybe he's not so chaste after all.
+Chaste Hero: Shirley and Chloe both have crushes on him, though the only girl he was ever romantically interested in was Stella, who is dead.Stealthily downplayed at the beginning of Will's quest, which contains an oblique reference that maybe he's not so chaste after all.

 Heavy Sleeper: A running gag in the Character Quests features each character trying to wake him up.
 Will, at one point, resorts to kicking him in the head (he was asleep on the floor) and that still didn't wake him up.

 Later on, he sleeps through an earthquake that knocks him off his bed and onto the floor... of the Main floor; his bed was in the Loft.

 An Odd Place to Sleep: He starts the Character Quests bunking in Will's house where his preferred sleeping spot was on the floor behind the sofa.

 Heroic BSOD: Gets one of these after the Calm Nerifes refused to grant him sacred eres, when it gave sacred eres to everyone else.
 He had to do some soul searching to realize just what he'd done to Shirley before he finally got it.